 If the court determines that there is a treatment program that is an alternative to hospitalization that is adequate to meet the individual's treatment needs and prevent harm that the individual may inflict upon himself or herself or upon others within the near future and that an agency or mental health professional is available to supervise the program, the court must issue an order for assisted outpatient treatment or combined hospitalization and assisted outpatient treatment.
-The order may provide that if an individual refuses to comply with a psychiatrist's order to return to the hospital, a peace officer must take the individual into protective custody and transport the individual to the hospital selected.
-The bill would allow the court to order a peace officer or security transport officer to take the individual to the hospital selected after the individual was taken into protective custody by a peace officer.
+The order may provide that if an individual refuses to comply with a psychiatrist's order to return to the hospital, a peace officer must take the individual into protective custody.
+The bill allows the court to order a peace officer or security transport officer to take the individual to the hospital selected after the individual was taken into protective custody by a peace officer.